Skip to Content

 Storing a Deposit

 Texas law doesn’t require landlords to store security deposits in any particular manner.
-The landlord can store it in any way they see fit.
-Whether that means placing it in an interest-bearing account or any other type.
-Make sure to state in the lease agreement how you will be storing the security deposit.
+The landlord can store a deposit in any way they see fit.
+Whether that means placing the deposit in an interest-bearing account or any other type.
+As a Texas landlord, make sure to state in the lease agreement how you will be storing the security deposit.

 Written Receipts